KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/alpha_mask_keying/object_mask.rst

    :width: 90%
    :alt: kdenlive2504_effects-alpha_object-mask

-   Object Mask in the effect stack when an clip is selected
+   Object Mask in the effect stack when a clip is selected

 .. rst-class:: clear-both